 No matter how well you plan, life can be unpredictable.
 Getting a windfall is a great opportunity to update your estate plan or craft a new one.
 The estate plan will protect your loved ones and ensure your legacy in the face of the unknown.
 If something happens to you, your fortune will be used and divided per your own wish.
 The alternative is going through a lengthy and expensive probate process that may not have the same outcome.

 Pay off your debts

 If you owe money, you have a chance to pay off your debts.
 Credit cards debts and any personal loans with high interest should be your priority.
 Your new wealth can help your live a debt-free life.
 This is one area where working with a financial advisor will make a big difference in your life.

 Beware that many people who receive sudden windfall end up borrowing more money and sometimes filing for bankruptcy.
 Don’t be that person.
 You still need to live within your means.

 Plan your taxes

 Depending on the source of sudden wealth you may owe taxes to the IRS and your state either immediately or sometime in the near future.
 Don’t underestimate your tax bill.
 Your CPA and financial advisor should help you understand and prepare for your current and future tax bills.

+Many lottery winners and former athletes file for bankruptcy due to poor spending habits, lending money to family and friends and money mismanagement.
 The fact that you are rich doesn’t mean that you can’t lose your money.
 You need to be responsible.
 Talk to your advisor about your monthly budget and what you can afford.